e3duardo/UnderstandingTypeScript/01 - Getting Started.md

 `tsc -w`

-To TypeScript recompile everyfile when it changes.
+To TypeScript recompile every file when it changes.